Artem921/AvioLine.Api/README.md

 # Test site using our own and third-party APIs
+# To use the full functionality of the application, log in with your details
+## Login: admin Password: Aa1.
 ## Used the API:[AccuWeather](https://developer.accuweather.com/),[ExchangeRate-API](https://www.exchangerate-api.com/)

 ## This project has its own implementation of the IUserStore interface, which is defined in the namespace at Microsoft.AspNetCore.Identity.